 Licensing requirements have improved for other positions in schools as well.
 Counselors, school psychologists, and school social workers will now only have to train at one school to complete the experience portion of their certificates.
 Previously, these professionals had to gain experience from 2-3 schools in both the high school and elementary school settings.
 Virtual school experiences will also be counted towards overall licensing requirements.

 This upcoming school year will be a challenge for many teachers throughout the state.
 These budgetary changes and licensing modifications are put in place to help keep more teachers and licensed school staff in the classroom.
 We understand how important teachers are to our community.
-If you are facing challenges with your teaching license, our team at Unlock Legal can help protect your career.
+If you are facing challenges with your teaching license, our teacher certification defense attorneys can help protect your career.

 At Unlock Legal, we have helped hundreds of licensed professionals protect their livelihoods.
 We’ve stood before licensing boards to petition for reinstatement, fight against license denial, and even manage administrative hearings when a professional’s license is under investigation.
 Our priority is to get you the best outcome possible and handle your case from beginning to end – no matter how long it takes.